-- on November 14, 2014, the Company's nominal share capital was increased from 4,581,376 DKK to 4,651,374 DKK; - on March 24, 2015, to add the terms applicable to warrants previously granted to certain of our directors and employees; - on April 13, 2015, to increase the share capital in connection with the issuance of 142,150 shares to Joel Sendek; - on April 20, 2015, to extend the exercise period for warrants that allow for the subscription of 333,720 shares and to increase the board of directors' authorization to issue warrants to employees and consultants by 1.7 million warrants and underlying shares;
+- on November 14, 2014, the Company's nominal share capital was increased from 4,581,376 DKK to 4,651,374 DKK; - on March 24, 2015, to add the terms applicable to warrants previously granted to certain of our directors and employees; - on April 13, 2015, to increase the share capital in connection with the issuance of 142,150 shares to Joel Sendek; - on April 20, 2015, to extend the exercise period for warrants that allow for the subscription of 333,720 shares and to increase the board of directors' authorization to issue warrants to employees and consultants by 1.7 million warrants and underlying shares; - on June 23, 2015, to implement the terms applicable to warrants granted to a number of persons engaged or employed with the Company or a subsidiary of the Company, issue of shares to two warrant holders that had exercised their warrants and amendments due to lapse of certain warrants; - on November 24, 2015, to implement the terms applicable to warrants granted to a number of persons engaged or employed with the Company or a subsidiary of the Company; - on May 6, 2016, to increase the allowable maximum number of board members, to increase and amend the board of directors' authorization to issue warrants and to reduce the board of directors' authorization to increase the company's share capital; - on June 1, 2016, to implement the terms applicable to warrants granted to a number of persons engaged or employed with the Company or a subsidiary of the Company, to issue shares to a warrant holder that had exercised its warrants and amendments due to lapse of certain warrants; - on July 29, 2016, to increase the share capital in connection with the issuance of 142,155 shares to Joel Sendek;

-- on June 23, 2015, to implement the terms applicable to warrants granted to a number of persons engaged or employed with the Company or a subsidiary of the Company, issue of shares to two warrant holders that had exercised their warrants and amendments due to lapse of certain warrants: - on November 24, 2015, to implement the terms applicable to warrants granted to a number of persons engaged or employed with the Company or a subsidiary of the Company; - on May 6, 2016, to increase the allowable maximum number of board members, to increase and amend the board of directors' authorization to issue warrants and to reduce the board of directors' authorization to increase the company's share capital; - on June 1, 2016, to implement the terms applicable to warrants granted to a number of persons engaged or employed with the Company or a subsidiary of the Company, to issue shares to a warrant holder that had exercised its warrants and amendments due to lapse of certain warrants; - on July 29, 2016, to increase the share capital in connection with the issuance of 142,155 shares to Joel Sendek; - on August 30, 2016, to implement the terms applicable to warrants granted to a person employed with the Company; - on March 29, 2017, to implement the terms applicable to warrants granted to Claus Bo Svendsen and to issue shares to a warrant holder that had exercised its warrants; - on May 3, 2017, to reflect that the Company's statutory Danish annual report is prepared and presented in English; - on August 2, 2017, to make a share split in the ratio 1/10 (the Share Split); - on September 1, 2017, to decrease the share capital at a premium rate and pay the proceeds to the shareholders at a rate of EUR 19.45 per share of nominally 0.10 DKK (corresponding to EUR 2.43125 per share of nominally 0.01 DKK that was annulled) (the Capital Reduction); - on November 21, 2017, to adopt principles for the adjustment of certain award terms and compensation of certain award holders due to the changes in the Company's capital structure etc. resolved on the Company's extraordinary general meeting on August 2, 2017; - on November 28, 2017, to implement the terms applicable to warrants granted to employees, board members and a consultant of the Company (the June 2016 Warrants); and - on April 4, 2018, to implement the terms applicable to warrants granted to Claus Bo Svendsen.
+- on August 30, 2016, to implement the terms applicable to warrants granted to a person employed with the Company; - on March 29, 2017, to implement the terms applicable to warrants granted to Claus Bo Svendsen and to issue shares to a warrant holder that had exercised its warrants: - on May 3, 2017, to reflect that the Company's statutory Danish annual report is prepared and presented in English; - on August 2, 2017, to make a share split in the ratio 1/10 (the Share Split); - on September 1, 2017, to decrease the share capital at a premium rate and pay the proceeds to the shareholders at a rate of EUR 19.45 per share of nominally 0.10 DKK (corresponding to EUR 2.43125 per share of nominally 0.01 DKK that was annulled) (the Capital Reduction); - on November 21, 2017, to adopt principles for the adjustment of certain award terms and compensation of certain award holders due to the changes in the Company's capital structure etc. resolved on the Company's extraordinary general meeting on August 2, 2017; - on November 28, 2017, to implement the terms applicable to warrants granted to employees, board members and a consultant of the Company (the June 2016 Warrants); - on April 4, 2018, to implement the terms applicable to warrants granted to Claus Bo Svendsen; - on June 12, 2018, to issue shares to two warrant holders that had exercised their warrants, include Jan van de Winkel, a former director of the Company; and - On September 18, 2018, to implement the terms applicable to warrants granted to an employee of the Company and to issue shares to a warrant holder that had exercised its warrants.